Developing methods for identifying the inflection point of a convex/concave curve: Discussion

-Starting from the problem of identifying the inflection point for the data $\left(x_i,\phi_i\right)i=0,1,\ldots,n$ we have created two geometrical methods in order to solve this problem: the Extremum Surface Estimator (ESE method) and the Extremum Distance Estimator (EDE method). \\ The methods can be applied iteratively just like bisection method and converge to the true i.p. either from the first or after a few iterations only.
-The implementation of the methods have been done with Fortran, Maple and Matlab.
-It is interesting to mention that for the problem of estimating the inflection point of $n=10000$ data pairs we needed less than 7 sec CPU time in Fortran GNU compiler and a typical Intel Core i5 CPU with 4 GB RAM memory.
+The sigmoid or S-shaped pattern is common in many disciplines: utility theory \cite{fri-48} \& technological substitution models \cite{mar-79,mod-92} in Economics, growth theory \cite{ber-60} \& allosterism \cite{bar-75} in Biology, population dynamics \cite{ver-38,tur-02} in Ecology, titration data analysis \cite{moh-77} \& autocatalysis \cite{upa-06} in Analytical Chemistry, dose-response \cite{med-89} in Medicine and many others.
+Starting from the problem of identifying the inflection point for the data $\left\{\left(x_i,\phi_i\right),\,i=0,1,\ldots,n\right\}$ we have created two geometrical methods in order to solve this problem: the Extremum Surface Estimator (ESE method) and the Extremum Distance Estimator (EDE method).
+We did not perform neither regression nor splines representation analysis.
+In addition, no concepts like discrete or digital curvature were defined or used.
+Instead we focused on finding two points where the true inflection point lies between and then we took as estimator the middle point, just like in bisection method. \\ The methods can be applied iteratively similarly to bisection method and converge to the true inflection point either from the first or after a few iterations only.
+The R Package {\it inflection} is available at \cite{inf-13} for using ESE \& EDE methods with R. Other implementations for the methods have been done with FORTRAN, Maple and Matlab.
+If we have large data sets then FORTRAN is more efficient, for example the problem of estimating the inflection point of $n=10000$ data pairs needed less than 7 sec CPU time in FORTRAN GNU compiler and a typical Intel Core i5 CPU with 4 GB RAM memory.